alfonsof/terraform-azure-examples/code/04-one-webserver-with-vars/README.md

 * Test the web server:

+  When the `terraform apply` command completes, it will output the public IP address of the web server.

   You can test it in two ways:

   * Running this command: